harness-community/terraform-aws-harness-ccm/README.md

 }
 ```

-[optional] You can then create the corresponding AWS CCM connector in your Harness account by referecing outputs from the module and using resource from the offical Harness provider.
+[optional] You can then create the corresponding AWS CCM connector in your Harness account by referencing outputs from the module and using resource from the official Harness provider.

 ```terraform
 # create harness aws ccm connector